hiveot/hub.capnp/README.md

 Message published on these channel MUST adhere to the WoT data schemas for TD, events and actions.

+### Plugin Configuration

+Plugins are configured the same way as Things are configured.
+Each plugin has a TD that describes its properties, events and actions.
+(TODO)

-### Reference Plugins
+### Core Plugins

-The WoST project plans to include several plugins for working out of the box.
+The WoST project plans to include several core plugins for using the gateway out of the box.
+Like any other plugin, these can be replaced with an alternative implementation.
+The gateway.yaml configuration lists which plugins to run on startup.

-* The 'smbus' plugin is the default simple message bus for out-of-the-box secure publish/subscribe messaging between plugins and gateway.
-Unless you use mqtt, you want this.
+* The 'intermediary' protocol binding provides an API for Things to connect to and publish their TD and events, and receive actions.
+It supports HTTPS and Websocket connections over TLS.

-* The 'discovery' protocol binding announces the gateway on the local network using mDNS.
-This is intended to let WoST Things discover the gateway.
+* The 'discovery' protocol binding announces the gateway intermediary on the local network using mDNS.
+This is intended to let WoST Things and Consumers automatically discover the gateway.

-* The  'wost' protocol binding provides a websocket API for use by WoST Things to provision, publish TD's, publish events, and receive actions.
+* The 'directory' service provides an HTTPS API for consumers to query discovered Things.

+* The 'forwarder' service forwards select Exposed Things to another cloud based intermediary such as another WoST gateway.
+Intended to safely access Things via the cloud.

+* The 'admin' plugin provides an web based administration panel to view and configure Things and plugins.

-* The 'recorder' service records channel messages into files.
+* The 'recorder' service is a simple example plugin that records channel messages into files.
 Intended for testing.

-* The 'directory' service plugin provides an HTTPS API for consumers to query provisioned and discovered Things.

-Advanced plugins that are planned:

-* The 'intermediary' service plugin forwards TD and events from exposed Things to a remote gateway or intermediary, and optionally receive actions.
-This is intended for cloud based access to Things.

-* The 'history' service plugin implements the history API to query historical values for Things.
-(NGSI-LD history API)

-* The 'script' service plugin executes ECMA scripts.
-It lets script receive channel data and can execute actions.

-* The 'notification' service plugin sends messages from the notification channel to the configured destination, eg Email, SMS, other.

-* The 'admin' service plugin provides a simple web based interface to view and manage Things.

-* The 'wallpaper' service builds a live wallpaper out of ip cameras or other published images

-Plugins for connecting to legacy IoT devices
+ lanneld protocol binding plugins:

 * The 'owserver' protocol binding publishes 1-wire OwServer-V2 devices